heidi-holappa/tira-labra-2022/documentation/how-to-guide.md

 ![Main view](images/how-to-guide-main-view.png)

-From the menu a user can
+From the menu user can
 * File-menu
+  * Choose one of the available views
   * exit the application
 * Help-menu
   * access help -documentation
+  * access documentation on analysis-tests
   * view app information

 From the button `compress / uncompress data` user can access compression view.